cmu-llms-class/cmu-llm-class-website-2023/homework1.md

 In this section, you will use this technique for two tasks: (1) to evaluate the model's common-sense reason abilities and (2) to build a pun explainer.

-## 3.1 Few-Shot Learning for the Choice of Plausible Alternatives Task
+## 3.1 Few-Shot Learning for the Choice of Plausible Alternatives Task (10 points)
 Many probe tasks have been proposed to evaluate the commonsense reasoning capabilities of LLMs.
 We will use the [Choice of Plausible Alternatives](https://aclanthology.org/S12-1052/) (COPA) probe task from the [SuperGLUE](https://super.gluebenchmark.com/)